ppt000/mqttgateway/docs/source/installation.rst

 and its use is only to isolate the internal code from any changes in the MQTT vocabulary.

 For the **dummy** interface, the mapping data is provided by the text file ``dummy_map.json``.
-It's just there as an example, and actually is disabled by default.
+It's just there as an example and it is enabled in the configuration provided.
-To enable it, change the configuration file accordingly and test the mapping with the MQTT monitor app.
 If you send MQTT messages with MQTT keywords from the mapping file, you should see their *translation* in the logs.

 Note that the map file also contains the *root* of the MQTT messages and the topics that the interface should subscribe to.

 For more details on the mapping data, go to :doc:`Description <description>`.